.env file.

 Installing watsonx Orchestrate Developer Edition

-Once you have the environment variable configured in one .env file.
-To install watsonx Orchestrate server, run:BASH
+Once you have configured the environment variables in your.env file, install the watsonx Orchestrate server by running:

 By default, the following features are disabled: